Xavier Guerrero: Artistry

 During his career, Guerrero did canvas work, graphic art and mural painting.
-While his mural work is his best known, his canvas work is considered to be better and he had more success with it during his lifetime.
+While his mural work is his best known, his canvas work is considered better, and he had more success with it during his lifetime.
 At the time, his murals were considered to have a "weak" quality, but his later canvas work shows great refinement in his technique.
 His most significant canvas work is a self-portrait from 1947 in which a blood-red color dominates.
 Despite this, Rivera considered him a master of al fresco mural techniques, and Jean Charlot called him " a master in all that involves climbing and painting houses and walls" as he taught mural and wall preparation techniques to both artists.

 His mural work was first influenced by his childhood experienced with masonry and decoration and has a folk quality to it.
 His work is considered to blur the distinction between fine art, folk art and handcrafts.
 There is evidence that much of his painting ability was self-taught.
 His work in murals was mostly associated with the Mexican muralism movement, even though his travels allowed him to see other painting styles, he stuck with the Realism that was developing in Mexico.
 His mural themes include the history, suffering, labor and aspirations of the Mexican people.
 Like many of the muralists, he thought of art as a means of social transformation to liberate the oppressed classes, but he did find much of the movement's overt political character alienating.

 Guerrero's themes tended to be more philosophical.
 For Guerrero, man and nature identify interact in a magical and poetic way.
 His subjects mostly consisted of images from nature such as landscapes, flowers and fruit.
 Even when he did portray the human body, it was generally surrounded by plants and animals.
 His work has been described as pantheistic and mythical in that humans do not center, especially in his canvas work and elements of nature have anthropomorphic qualities.
 For this reason, he has been described as the successor to Mexico's pre-Columbian art.
 This quality distinguishes his work from his contemporaries.